wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register-script.rst

 Register the agent automatically using a PowerShell script:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Below PowerShell script allows us to register Wazuh agent on a Windows host using Wazuh API service.
-The script requires administrator access and shall be run on the agent host.
+Below PowerShell script allows us to register the Wazuh agent on a Windows host using Wazuh API service.
+The script requires administrator access and shall be run on the agent's host.

 1. Download the script: `Register an agent using a PowerShell script <https://raw.githubusercontent.com/wazuh/wazuh-api/3.9/examples/api-register-agent.ps1>`_.